Bachelor of Applied Studies (BAS)

 If you entered the University of Iowa before Summer 2011, you will be held to the Core Requirements as noted on your degree audit including those within the Cultural Diversity (3 s.h.) area.

 BAS Distribution Area Requirements

 Students complete a minimum of three of the five general thematic groupings, or Distribution Areas.

 Within each of the three selected areas, you are required to complete 12 semester hours of course work; at least six semester hours must be upper-level course work.

 Because the program does not call for the completion of a traditional major, you can develop an individual program through General Studies or choose an existing track option, including certificates and areas of emphasis, listed below.
-The certificate or area of emphasis will appear on your official UI transcript.
+Completed certificates will appear on your official UI transcript.
 Students are not eligible to enroll in a second major or minor.

 Areas of Emphasis

 Are you ready to apply to the BAS program?
 Get started now!